‘Playboy’ Model Joy Corrigan Dances In Leather Daisy Dukes On Instagram

 Corrigan is seen sporting a pair of super short leather daisy dukes and a white, crew neck FILA sweatshirt.
 She has her blonde hair styled in loose waves, which she tousles during her sexy dance moves.

-Joy wears a natural makeup look, including pink blush and a pink color on her lips.
-Her lean legs are on full display, and she rocks a pair of large, gold hoop earrings, a ring on her finger, and a pair of purple tinted sunglasses on her face.
+Joy wears a natural makeup look, including pink blush and pink color on her lips.
+Her lean legs are on full display, and she rocks a pair of large, gold hoop earrings, a ring on her finger, and a pair of purple-tinted sunglasses over her eyes.

 The Playboy model turns around during her dance to give the camera, and her hundreds of thousands of followers, a peek at her curvy backside.